-- 5.1 The official working language of the Foundation and the International Accounting Standards Board (Board) is English.
+- 5.1 The official working language of the Foundation, the IASB and the ISSB is English.
 The Foundation recognises it is crucial that users of the Standards have access to the Standards in their native language.
-Therefore, the availability of high quality translations is vital to the adoption and consistent application of the Standards globally. - 5.2 The Foundation encourages and facilitates the translation of the Standards by standardsetters, regulators, accounting institutes and other qualified entities (translating partners) under the Foundation's central coordination. - 5.3 The translation process is based on cooperation between the Foundation and a translating partner.
-It relies on the goodwill and resources of the translating partner working with the Foundation in the common interest of achieving high quality financial reporting globally. - 5.4 In certain circumstances the Foundation may consider alternative arrangements for the translation if a suitable partner does not come forward and the Foundation feels there is a strong need for the translation. - 5.5 In support of global adoption, the TAC team has established a translation process with the objective of ensuring high quality translations into official national languages that accurately reflect the meaning of the original English.
-A comprehensive and effective translation process, involving review by a committee of experts, is essential to developing high quality translations that serve users of financial information. - 5.6 The translating partner accepts responsibility for the quality of the translated Standards and their acceptability in the jurisdiction(s). - 5.7 The Foundation does not take responsibility for any local issues arising from translation.
-The authoritative version of the Standards is that issued by the Board in English. - The official translation process applies to the Standards and other final documents issued by the Board (such as the accompanying documents, for example, the bases for conclusions, implementation guidance, illustrative examples and the Conceptual Framework).
-For translation policy on other proprietary material of the Foundation (e.g. education materials, exposure drafts or the IFRS Taxonomy), please contact the TAC team.
+Therefore, the availability of high-quality translations is vital to the adoption and consistent application of the Standards globally. - 5.2 The Foundation encourages and facilitates the translation of the Standards by standard-setters, regulators, accounting institutes and other qualified entities (translating partners) under the Foundation's central coordination - 5.3 The translation process is based on cooperation between the Foundation and a translating partner.
+It relies on the goodwill and resources of the translating partner working with the Foundation in the common interest of achieving high-quality financial reporting globally. - 5.4 In some circumstances the Foundation might consider alternative arrangements for the translation if a suitable partner does not come forward and the Foundation feels there is a strong need for the translation. - 5.5 In support of global adoption, the Foundation has established a translation process with the objective of ensuring high-quality translations into official national languages that accurately reflect the meaning of the original English.
+A comprehensive and effective translation process, involving review by a committee of experts, is essential to developing high-quality translations that serve users of financial information. - 5.6 The translating partner accepts responsibility for the quality of the translated Standards and their acceptability in the jurisdiction(s) that use the translated Standards. - 5.7 The Foundation does not take responsibility for any local issues arising from translation.
+The authoritative version of the Standards is that issued by the IASB and ISSB in English. - 5.8 The official translation process applies to the Standards and other final documents issued by the IASB or ISSB (such as the accompanying documents-for example, the bases for conclusions, implementation guidance, illustrative examples and the Conceptual Framework).
+For translation policy on other proprietary material of the Foundation (for example, education materials, exposure drafts or the IFRS Taxonomy), please contact the TAC team.

-Translation policy overview
+(i) Translation policy overview

-- 5.9 The official translation process has been developed to produce a high quality translation that accurately reflects the meaning of the original English.
-The translation process comprises two steps: - (a) translation; and - (b) review by a committee of experts in the field of financial reporting ('review committee'), appointed by the translating partner and approved by the Foundation. - 5.10 To ensure that all users of a particular language that is spoken in more than one jurisdiction use the same translation, the translation policy allows for only one translation per language.
+- 5.9 The official translation process has been developed to produce a high-quality translation that accurately reflects the meaning of the original English.
+The translation process comprises two steps: - (a) translation; and - (b) review by a committee of experts in the field of financial reporting (review committee), appointed by the translating partner and approved by the Foundation. - 5.10 To ensure that all users of a particular language that is spoken in more than one jurisdiction use the same translation, the translation policy allows for only one translation per language.